surifirstpin/biplus_documentation/DatabaseConnection.md

    **Database(dialect)** choose a appropriate dialect that matches your connection.

->Note: As per your business requirement we can include the
+>Note: As per your requirement we can include the dialects needed to run the business.

  **Host** Provides the database host path